jigold/hail/hail/python/hailtop/pipeline/docs/tutorial.rst

 Tutorial
 ========

-This tutorial assumes you have already installed Pipeline following the directions in the :ref:`Getting Started <sec-getting_started>` section.
+This tutorial goes through the basic concepts of Pipeline with examples.

 Import
 ------

+Pipeline is located inside the `hailtop` module, which can be installed as described in the :ref:`Getting Started <sec-getting_started>` section.

 .. code-block:: python